PACE materials are attractive and exceptionally rich. Content is arranged in modules:

-Living with Wildlife, Water, Soil, Forests, Energy, Living by the Ocean and Urban Living.
+Living with Wildlife, Water, Soil, Forests, Energy, Living by the Ocean, Urban Living, Careers and Conservation

 - There are 32 short films about inspiring grass roots projects.